Polyphenols are a class of chemicals found naturally in plants, including fruits, veggies, herbs and spices, teas, cocoa, and even wine.

 Both are great for heart health and reducing LDL cholesterol (the “bad” kind) and triglyceride levels (also bad at high levels).
 EGCG in particular may help you feel more calm, less fatigued, and even help prevent cancer cell growth and Alzheimer’s disease.

-Black beans are a great source of polyphenols.
-In addition to being a rich source of nutrients like protein and fiber, they are packed with antioxidants and may help keep blood sugar levels under control.
+Beans are a great source of polyphenols.
+A 200 mg serving contains about 70 to 110 mg of monomeric polyphenols.
+In addition to being a rich source of nutrients like protein and fiber, they’re packed with antioxidants and may help keep blood sugar levels under control.

 Soybeans are full of isoflavones, a type of flavonoid.
+A 200 mg serving of soybeans contains about 40 to 180 mg of polyphenols.
 They’re the compounds that give soy its antioxidant muscle, scavenging free radicals and reducing inflammation (you go, soybeans).

 Resveratrol may also be beneficial in the prevention of blood clots by making platelets less likely to stick together and form a clot.
-Plus, studies show resveratrol can improve insulin sensitivity and regulate glucose absorption in the gut.
+Plus, studies show resveratrol can improve HbA1c, a measure of how well-managed blood sugar has been over a period of time.

 This is not a recommendation to down a bottle of Pinot Noir every night, but a few glasses a week could do your health some good.